READ THIS BEFORE ATTEMPTING AUXLMS COURSES

 This article makes no recommendation as to which Internet browser to use, it only reflects the feedback we've received from our members regarding their AUXLMS experiences.

-There is additional information/options available on the Training Directorate's Mandated Training Webpages.
+There is additional information/options available on the Training Directorate's Core Training Web page.

 If you experience issues, please provide feedback via the Auxiliary’s National Help Desk.

-This article was revised by the ANACO-IT on 11/12/16 and believed correct as of that date.
+This article was revised by DIR-U on 27 June 2018 and believed correct as of that date.